Dunham Massey Hall: Collections

 A life-sized statue of an exoticised black man wearing only a skirt of feathers, in a kneeling position and holding a sundial above his head, was previously situated at the front of the house.
 It is believed to have originally been a personification of Africa, produced by the sculptor Andries Carpentière in c.
-1735 after a figure by John van Nost for King William III's privy garden at Hampton Court.
+1735 after a figure by John Nost for King William III's privy garden at Hampton Court.
 In June 2020, after numerous calls were made for the removal of statues in Britain with links to the slave trade in the wake of the murder of George Floyd, the National Trust said that the decision had been made to move the statue.